Call (303) 775-3221 Free Estimate

 Why do Conifer homes need transfer switches?

 Conifer is a mountain community at over 8,000 feet where power outages from storms, high winds, ice, and heavy snow are a regular part of life.
 Xcel Energy can also de-energize lines during high fire-risk conditions.
 A manual transfer switch lets you run a generator safely.
-Backfeeding without one is illegal in Colorado and dangerous to utility line workers.
+Backfeeding without one violates electrical code and is dangerous to utility line workers.

 How much does a transfer switch cost in Conifer?